Disadvantages of Visual Aids in Teaching and How to Fix Them

 How to fix:

 Use visual cueing devices in animations to point out where learners should place their attention.
 There is some evidence that a spotlight cue (where less important areas are shaded) is effective.
-In another experiment, arrows were not as effective as spreading color cues overlaid on salient part of the animation. the color should spread synchronously with important events.
+In another experiment, arrows were not as effective as spreading color cues overlaid on the salient part of the animation. the color should spread synchronously with important events.

-Illusion of learning:
+3. Illusion of learning

 How to fix:

-All in all, creating effective visual aids for educational purpose is not simply whipping up some pretty pictures.
+All in all, creating effective visual aids for educational purposes is not simply whipping up some pretty pictures.
 It is about delivering a meaningful piece of knowledge to your students.
 Therefore, a clear understanding of the message being delivered and the audience is very important!
 Remember these 3 guideline below for your next animated educational videos:

 Secondly, whether or not the aid is distracting the students away from the lesson or not depends on the element of design.
 Although it might sound like effort, in design: less is more.
 Remember: it is the visualization of the knowledge that makes the success of a visual aid.
 So be clear and straight to the point.

-Costly and difficult to operate
+5. Costly and difficult to operate

 To resolve the financial math questions, we offer two ways of looking at things: